Navigate the guidance here

 These are important questions when looking to get a basic DBS disclosure.
 See later in this guide.

-The changes brought in on the 10th March 2014 mean that, for most people with unspent convictions, the length of time it takes for the convictions to become spent is reduced.
+The changes brought in on the 28 October 2023 mean that, for many people with unspent convictions, the length of time it takes for the convictions to become spent is reduced.
 It also means that some convictions that were previously never spent will now be able to become spent.
-This guide will explain these in more detail, and our online tool, www.disclosurecalculator.org.uk, has also been updated.
+This guide will explain these in more detail, and our online disclosure calculator tool, has been updated to reflect this.

 Understanding the rehabilitation periods